(Updated Feb 2021 to include Local Search Grid competitor GBP tracking)

 - Category: the primary category a competitor is using in their Google My Business profile

-So if, for example, if you saw that you had more reviews and a similar star rating to your top three competitors, but that your Category was different, then changing that within your Google My Business profile might help to improve your rankings.
+So, for example, if you saw that you had more reviews and a similar star rating to your top three competitors, but that your Category was different, then changing that within your Google Business Profile might help to improve your rankings.

 For a side-by-side comparison and to see a competitor’s rankings on a grid, simply click on a competitor’s name in the table.